killerdolp/2D-report-ALGO/Report.md

 			return "removed"
 	return NIL
 ```
 The function `HM_DELETEUSER` removes a user from the **HashMap** and ensures that their corresponding **tiered data** is also deleted from the appropriate **Red-Black Tree (RBT)** based on their membership tier.
-The function `DETELE_USER` would be explain more later. [[Report#Delete Operation]]
+The `DETELE_USER` function would be explain more later. [[Report#Delete Operation]]
 ##### Red black Tree Class
 The algorithm used to store **Reward Points** table would be the **Red-Black Tree** algorithm.
 It is an modified version of the Binary Search Tree.
-It is also offers faster insertions and deletions than the AVL tree, due to the lesser amount of rotations when restructuring the tree.
+This are the few reasons why this algorithm was chosen :
+- A normal  Binary Search tree can degrade to $O(n)$ lookup time while RBT maintains at $O(log n)$ time due to its self balancing nature
+- Among all the Binary Search trees, Red Black Tree offers one of the most efficient update times, making it well suited for handling frequent updates in the rewards points table.
+- Better then heap when getting an ordered retrieval.
+As a min/max heap is great for getting the highest or lowest point, but it is not efficient when doing range queries (E.g. getting top 20% of players).

 <div align="center">
 <img alt="center" src="telegram-cloud-photo-size-5-6246945506316107709-y.jpg" width="420px" height="300px">